-The blood volume of a human is approximately 8% of the body weight.
+Blood volume constitutes approximately 8% of the body weight.
 Therefore, an average human of 70 kg body weight has approximately 5.6 L of blood.
-Assuming all the nanoparticle injected goes into the systemic circulation, this provides a rough approximation of the potential maximum nanoparticle concentration in a human.
-The theoretical plasma concentration, i.e. in vitro test concentration, is calculated by:
+Assuming all the nanoparticle injected goes into the systemic circulation, this provides a rough approximation of the potential maximum nanoparticle concentration in blood, which is used as the in vitro test concentration.